zephyrproject-rtos/zephyr/doc/collaboration/communication/mailing.rst

   time implementing a solution that the community may reject.

-* Write briefly and to the point but give enough context for someone to respond without recreating your thought process.
+* Write briefly and to the point but give enough context for someone to respond without re-creating your thought process.

 * Be persistent if you are not getting a response but be measured.

-* Write a separate email each work item.
+* Write a separate email for each work item.
 If they are connected, say so in each email.

 * Don't rehash old issues.